nhm-usgs/prms/README.md

 ### Build HDF

 #### Configure with cmake
-* HDF source code downloads are available from here: [HDF5� Source Code - The HDF Group](https://www.hdfgroup.org/downloads/hdf5/source-code/)
+* HDF source code downloads are available from here: [HDF5® Source Code - The HDF Group](https://www.hdfgroup.org/downloads/hdf5/source-code/)
 * Download this cmake version:   [ Download the HDF5](https://www.hdfgroup.org/package/source-cmake-windows-4/?wpdmdl=13052&refresh=5be48acc203951541704396) and uncompress into same root folder.

 * Again continue using the VS command prompt as before
 * cd to CMake-hdf-1.10.5 folder and type the following command and take a break.
     *build-VS2017-64.bat
-* In the CMake-hdf-1.10.5 folder the file __HDF5-1.10.4-win64.zip__ is created, unzip the contents of this file into the __install__ folder*
+* In the CMake-hdf-1.10.5 folder the file __HDF5-1.10.5-win64.exe__ is created, Run the .exe and install into the __install__ folder*

 ### Build Netcdf-c
 #### Configure with cmake